West Virginia vs. Texas NCAA Football Odds, Plays and Insights | November 20, 2021

 Texas Stats and Trends

-- This season, the Longhorns are winless ATS when entering a game as an underdog of 3 points or more.
+- This year, the Longhorns are winless ATS when entering a game as an underdog of 2.5 points or more (in three chances).

-- Texas' games this season have hit the over five times in 10 opportunities (50%).

 - When Texas scores more than 24.1 points, it is 4-2 against the spread and 4-2 overall.